botify-labs/simpleflow/docs/src/features/swf_layer.md

 ### Actors

-Swf workflows are based on a worker-decider pattern.
+SWF workflows are based on a worker-decider pattern.
 Every actions in the flow is executed by a worker which runs supplied activity tasks.
 And every actions is the result of a decision taken by the decider reading the workflow events history and deciding what to do next.
-In order to ease the development of such workers and decider, swf exposes base classes for them located in `swf.actors` submodule.
+In order to ease the development of such workers and decider, `swf` exposes base classes for them located in the `swf.actors` submodule.

 * An `Actor` must basically implement a `start` and `stop` method and can actually inherits from whatever runtime implementation you need: thread, gevent, multiprocess...

 ```python
 class Actor(ConnectedSWFObject):